vijaysuryaj-commits/Phase-2/phase-2-training/README.md

           example-> toBeInTheDocument()toBeInTheDocument
           docs for matchers-> jestjs.io/docs/using-matchers for javascript testing like toBe(4) for number matching and toMatch() for string match for react additional package is used jest/dom it provides custo matchers like toBeInTheDocument

+###### user-event

+          -> a companion library for testing library that simulates user interactions by dispatching the events that would happen if the interaction took place in a browser
+          ->has more features than fireEvent that is provided by the RTL -> all user events are asynchronous so use async await click(),dblclick(), tripleclick(),hover(),unhover()